Skip to main content

 About Serra da Tiririca

-Parque Estadual da Serra da Tiririca is a state park occupying the coastal mountain ridge between the cities of Niterói and Maricá in Rio de Janeiro state, protecting approximately 2,200 hectares of Atlantic Forest, coastal restinga, and marine ecosystems along the eastern shore of Guanabara Bay.
-The park holds a singular place in Brazilian conservation history as the first protected area in the country created through a popular petition campaign, established in 1991 following a grassroots movement led by surfers, environmentalists, and local residents who mobilized to block proposed coastal road construction.
-The park protects the dramatic coastline that includes the Itacoatiara, Itaipuaçu, and Camboinhas beaches, as well as the interior forest and rocky summits of the Serra da Tiririca range rising to approximately 400 meters.
+Parque Estadual da Serra da Tiririca is a state park occupying the coastal mountain ridge between the cities of Niterói and Maricá in Rio de Janeiro state, protecting 3,493 hectares of Atlantic Forest, coastal restinga, and marine ecosystems along the eastern shore of Guanabara Bay.
+[1] The park was created in 1991 through State Law 1,901 authored by then State Deputy Carlos Minc, following a decade of civil society mobilization — including a pioneering public civil action lawsuit — against proposed coastal development in the area.
+[2] It was recognized as part of the Atlantic Forest Biosphere Reserve by UNESCO in 1992.
+The park protects the dramatic coastline that includes the Itacoatiara and Itaipuaçu beaches, as well as the interior forest and rocky summits of the Serra da Tiririca range; the highest point, Pedra do Elefante (Morro do Elefante), reaches 412 meters.

 Wildlife Ecosystems

 Serra da Tiririca supports remarkable biodiversity for an urban fringe park in direct contact with two major coastal cities.
-Mammals recorded include the crab-eating raccoon, common marmoset, crab-eating fox, and armadillo.
+Over 150 bird species have been recorded in the park, along with numerous amphibians, reptiles, and small mammals.
+[1] Mammals recorded include the crab-eating raccoon, common marmoset, crab-eating fox, and armadillo.
 Sea turtles nest on the reserve's more sheltered beaches, and the offshore marine environment supports spinner dolphins, southern right whales during winter months, and diverse fish communities associated with reef and rocky shore habitats.
-The park's avifauna exceeds 200 species, including shorebirds using the extensive beach and tidal flat habitats.
 Resident raptors include the osprey, bicolored hawk, and black-and-white hawk-eagle hunting along the forest-beach interface.

 Flora Ecosystems

 The park protects a compressed vegetation mosaic from beach and dune systems through restinga scrub and forest to submontane Atlantic Forest on the interior ridges.
 Beach pioneer communities of Remirea maritima, Ipomoea pes-caprae, and sea oats stabilize mobile sand.
 Restinga scrub is dominated by Clusia hilariana, Myrcia species, and the distinctive bromeliads Neoregelia cruenta and Vriesea species.
-Atlantic Forest on the interior slopes supports a diverse canopy with several timber species historically exploited from this region, and the understory is rich in palms, tree ferns, and epiphytic orchids.
-The wetland areas behind coastal barriers harbor specialized freshwater and brackish vegetation communities.
+Atlantic Forest on the interior slopes supports a diverse canopy, and the understory is rich in palms, tree ferns, and epiphytic orchids.
+[1] The wetland areas behind coastal barriers harbor specialized freshwater and brackish vegetation communities.

 Geology